GSA-TTS/FAC/docs/agile-process.md

 Agile Process
 ===================

+### About this document
+This document defines the workflow-level execution process for the team.
+The related [team charter document](https://app.mural.co/t/gsa6/m/gsa6/1657921027860/f6d15b9a5882fb0615078010bacc5dd4826c0130?invited=true&sender=ua4d37dfba3f1e69e09078790) is a more personal document that introduces the team members and what they do on the team, core values and group norms.

 ### Overview

 There is a [high-level roadmap](https://github.com/GSA-TTS/FAC/blob/main/docs/product/roadmap.md) containing Milestones that the product and design team distills down to actionable tasks at the beginning of each sprint.
 Design, engineering and product work is tracked on the [FAC Task Tracking board](https://github.com/GSA-TTS/FAC/projects/1) in Github with corrosponding roadmap Milestones.